shesek/bcash-instadump/README.md

 ## Instructions & gotchas

-### Recommend Usage (protect your BTC!)
+### Protect your BTC!

-1. Prepare a CSV file with a list of your UTXOs (`txid,vout,amount,key` format. `amount` in whole bitcoins, `key` in base58/WIF).
-   See instructions for specific wallets below.

-2. **Move your bitcoins!** To avoid risking your BTC, keys with a BTC balance should never be exposed to this tool.
+**Move your bitcoins first!** To avoid risking your BTC, keys with a BTC balance should never be exposed to this tool.
-   Make sure the keys provided to this software are *entirely emptied of BTC* and hold just the BCH tokens before doing anything with this tool.
+Make sure the keys provided to this software are *entirely emptied of BTC* and hold BCH only.

-3. Profit! `$ bcash-instadump --inputs utxos.csv --payout 1BtcAddrGimmeRogersCoins`

-    (WARNING: will merge the all the outputs together in a single transaction, see "*Privacy considerations*" below)

 ### Extracting unspent outputs and keys